-Then I painted on the Mod Podge in small amounts onto the outside of the ring and carefully pressed the napkin into place.
-Once it dried, I painted on a top coat to seal the napkin.
-Note that I cut slits along the edge so the napkin would lay down properly on the back side of the ring.
+Then I painted the Mod Podge in small amounts onto the outside of the ring and carefully pressed the cut napkin into place.
+Once it dried, I painted on a top coat of Mod Podge for security.

 I realize the lids in the photo above are not painted as I forgot to photograph this step so I went back and took pics using an extra ring to demonstrate.

 Now is the time to attach the painted lid to the decorated ring.
 Dab some E6000 glue to the inside of the ring and placed the lid onto it.
 Press down for a few seconds and set aside to allow the glue to dry.